Jacobi identities in low-dimensional topology: A Jacobi Identity in Dimension 4

-We have described how to construct (from the original $W_{(3,4)}$ of $T^0$) Whitney disks $W_{(2,(3,4))}$ and $W_{(3,4)}$ such that $W_{(2,(3,4))}$ pairs $A_2\cap W_{(3,4)}$ and $A_1\cap W_{(2,(3,4))}$ consists of a single point $p_{1234}$.
-In fact, this construction can be carried out symmetrically and simultaneously on all three of the original Whitney disks in $T^0$ yielding additional order 3 intersection points $p_{2341}\in A_2\cap W_{(3,(4,1))}$ (with negative sign and associated labeled trivalent tree $H$) and $p_{3124}\in A_3\cap W_{(1,(2,4))}$ (with positive sign and associated labeled trivalent tree $X$).
-Here $W_{(3,(4,1))}$ pairs $A_3\cap W_{(4,1)}$ and $W_{(1,(2,4))}$ pairs $A_1\cap W_{(2,4)}$ and it can be arranged that all the Whitney disks have pairwise disjointly embedded interiors and pairwise disjointly embedded boundaries: One way to see this is to first observe that the boundaries of the first order Whitney disks $W_{(3,4)}$, $W_{(4,1)}$ and $W_{(2,4)}$ can be disjointly embedded, as pictured in Figure~\ref{IHX-7B-fig}, then push the collars of two of the first order Whitney disks into past and future respectively and continue with the previously described construction.
-The resulting order 2 Whitney tower $T$ has exactly three order 3 intersection points with $t_3(T)=(+I) \amalg (-H) \amalg (+X)$.
-The correspondence between the Whitney disks in this construction and the trivalent vertices in the IHX relation is indicated in Figure~\ref{IHX-relation-1234-B-fig}. \end{proof}
+We have described how to construct (from the original $W_{(3,4)}$ of $\cW^0$) Whitney disks $W_{(2,(3,4))}$ and $W_{(3,4)}$ (both lying entirely in the present) such that $W_{(2,(3,4))}$ pairs $A_2\cap W_{(3,4)}$ and such that $A_1\cap W_{(2,(3,4))}$ consists of a single point $p_{1234}$ whose associated tree is the $I$ term in the IHX relation.
+In fact, a parallel version of this construction can be carried out simultaneously on all of the original Whitney disks in $\cW^0$ yielding additional order~2 intersection points $p_{2341}\in A_2\cap W_{(3,(4,1))}$ (with negative sign and associated labeled trivalent tree $H$) and $p_{3124}\in A_3\cap W_{(1,(2,4))}$ (with positive sign and associated labeled trivalent tree $X$).
+Here $W_{(3,(4,1))}$ pairs $A_3\cap W_{(4,1)}$ and $W_{(1,(2,4))}$ pairs $A_1\cap W_{(2,4)}$ and it can be arranged that all the Whitney disks have pairwise disjointly embedded interiors and pairwise disjointly embedded boundaries: To see this, first observe that the boundaries of the first order Whitney disks $W_{(3,4)}$, $W_{(4,1)}$ and $W_{(2,4)}$ can be disjointly embedded in the present, as pictured in Figure~\ref{IHX-7B-fig}, which shows how collars on the parts of the Whitney disk boundaries that lie on $A_4$ can be simultaneously changed in the same way that we previously changed $W_{(3,4)}$.
+Recall that in the above construction, the part of $W_{(4,1)}$ that was pushed into the past was exactly the complement of a collar on the boundary arc of $\partial W_{(4,1)}$ which lies on $A_4$.
+Thus, (a collar on) the boundary arc of $\partial W_{(4,1)}$ which lies on $A_4$ as pictured in Figure~\ref{IHX-7B-fig} can be extended (without creating any new intersections) to connect to the rest of $W_{(4,1)}$ which has been perturbed into the past, and the $-H$ term can be created by a parallel construction to the construction of the $I$ term, as illustrated in Figure~\ref{fig:the-H-tree-AandB} which shows the relevant past slice of local coordinates.
+Specifically, the second order Whitney disk $W_{(3,(4,1))}$ sits entirely in the past, and is made from a parallel copy of $W_{(3,4)}$ by pushing a collar to create the intersection $p_{2341}$ with $A_2$.
+Note that since $A_4$ sits entirely in the present, it does not appear in Figure~\ref{fig:the-H-tree-AandB} which shows exclusively the past.
+The signs of all intersection points can be determined from the signs of the original intersections in Figure~\ref{IHX-1+3-fig} using our orientation conventions: The vertex orientations of the embedded $H$-tree in Figure~\ref{fig:the-H-tree-AandB}(b) agree with the orientations of the Whitney disks, and the sign of the intersection point $p_{2341}$ is $-1$, as desired.